When employees are asked what they like most about Red Oak, virtually everyone in the company says, “The People.”

 Best Work Day Ever!
 Every day is the best work day ever.
 On my day off, I still come in.
 I just love what I do.

 Road to Red Oak: My first job out of college was with EMC, a data storage company.
 I was a pricing analyst there.
 A recruiter reached out to me and I thought it was a great opportunity.
 I took a little bit of a risk, but it’s definitely paid off.

-Role at Red Oak: As a Senior Analyst of Operations, I’m on the front line of Red Oak’s correspondence with CVS and Cardinal.
+Role at Red Oak: As a Manager of Operations, I’m on the front line of Red Oak’s correspondence with CVS and Cardinal.
 We are in constant contact working on various projects and contracts, and problem-solving day-to-day issues.
 I also manage inventory initiatives and Cardinal Health’s repack business.

 Why Red Oak?
 It’s a great industry to be in.
 I learn new things every day.
 And the industry’s only growing.
 That was a big part of why I came here.
 Also, everyone here is great to work with.
 Everyone has such varied backgrounds; it’s great.

 Biggest Contribution: I feel like it’s the day-to-day… understanding the opportunities and finding the best ones.